MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 #### Navigation

-Site navigation is important because it helps users immediately understand what they can accomplish on a given site.
-The most effective SharePoint sites help viewers find what they need quickly so that they can use the information they to make decisions, learn about what is going on, access the tools they need, or engage with colleagues to help solve a problem.
+Site navigation is important because it helps users immediately understand what can be accomplished on a given site.
+The most effective SharePoint sites help viewers find what they need quickly so that they can use the information to make decisions, learn about what is going on, access the tools they need, or engage with colleagues to help solve a problem.
 Edit the hub and site navigation for all three NEO site designs to meet the needs of your audience and organization.
 [Learn how to edit site navigation](https://support.microsoft.com/office/customize-the-navigation-on-your-sharepoint-site-3cd61ae7-a9ed-4e1e-bf6d-4655f0bf25ca).

 #### Web parts